Smart Contracts

 | ProfileRegistry | On-chain user profiles with unique names, images, and public self-reported audience context | Transparent |

-| CuryoGovernor | On-chain governance with timelock (proposals, voting, execution) | No |
+| RateLoopGovernor | On-chain governance with timelock (proposals, voting, execution) | No |

 | RoundLib | Library: round state management and settlement logic | — |

-| RewardMath | Library: 5% revealed-loser rebate, 91/3/1/5 remaining-pool split, and reward calculations | — |
+| RewardMath | Library: Robust Bayesian Truth Serum (RBTS) score-spread settlement, forfeited-pool routing, and reward calculations | — |

 | TokenTransferLib | Library: narrow token transfer helpers used by reward settlement paths | — |